queue-miscreant/fence-preview/README.md

 -----

 - Re-implement caching
+- Run diffs between buffer changes
+    - Only changes extmarks which correspond to changed content
 - LaTeX update rendering currently forces all images to be available first
+- Regenerate LaTeX only when cursor is outside fence (and extmark can be re-rendered)
 - Default LaTeX display is not eye-searing
     - Simple: white text on black
     - Difficult: configurable, white text on transparent